+A student may also choose to transfer the credit by successfully completing a challenge examination in the courses(s).
 In rare circumstances, with the approval of the department and Graduate Studies, up to 10 semester hours may be certified by challenge examination.
-The following are examples:
+For example:

-- A student may wish to transfer normally disallowed graduate credit from a non-accredited institution or from a international university. - A student may wish to challenge a course on the Program of Study that covers material already mastered.
+- A student may wish to transfer normally disallowed graduate credit from a non-accredited institution or from an international university. - A student may wish to challenge a course on the Program of Study that covers material already mastered.

 A graduate student may challenge only credit specific to the graduate program to which he or she has been admitted.
-A student may obtain the Graduate Degree Course Challenge Examination: ADV Form 3d (https://gradstudies.byu.edu/file/adv-form-3d).
+The committee chair determines the appropriate method used to ascertain currency.
+A student may obtain the Graduate Degree Course Challenge Examination Request: ADV Form 3d (https://gradstudies.byu.edu/file/adv-form-3d).